waltont8/AdventOfCode2021/README.md

 ## Day 8: Seven Segment Search
 Part 1 was quick.
 Took a long time for part 2.
 I think, you could just brute force it and find the combinations that make sense, which sounds quicker to write.
 I might have a go later.
 I'm happy with my part 2, it was just slow to build.

+## Day 9: Smoke Basin
+There are better ways to do this using monads to pass the state around, but at 7am I'm just going to move it all around manually.